Brugada Syndrome Treatment in Bengaluru | Nano Hospitals Hulimavu & Uttarahalli

 Overview and Symptoms

-Fainting (syncope) and cardiac arrest are the most common symptoms of Brugada syndrome; however, some patients do not have any symptoms.
+Fainting (syncope) and cardiac arrest are the most common symptoms of Brugada syndrome; however, some patients remain asymptomatic.

-• Family history: A family history of sudden cardiac death.
+• Family history: sudden cardiac death in relatives.

 Treatment